By Alan Ware

 Now, even in the realm of digital technologies, we are seeing diminishing returns in innovation.
-Over the past year many under-reported stories have appeared about the recent and rapid slowing of Moore’s law.
+Over the past few years many under-reported stories have appeared about the recent and rapid slowing of Moore’s law.
 As Markoff notes, “If you begin to pick it apart, the fundamental argument of Silicon Valley, it's all about this exponential acceleration that comes out of the semiconductor industry.
 I suddenly discovered it was over…In fact, things are slowing down.
 In 2045, it's going to look more like it looks today than you think.”

 Are Ideas Getting Harder to Find?